Coronavirus Update:What patients and families need to know

-At Children's National Health System, we evaluate and care for children with a wide range of cognitive (thinking and learning), behavioral and social-emotional needs.
+At Children's National Hospital, we evaluate and care for children with a wide range of cognitive (thinking and learning), behavioral and social-emotional needs.
 Our compassionate care is based on extensive research on how acquired and developmental brain disorders, injuries and diseases affect a child’s behavior and ability to function.

 The Division of Neuropsychology includes some of the world’s foremost experts in care for children and teens with neurological conditions.
 Neuropsychology addresses the psychological and cognitive effects of these conditions, whether they are neurodevelopmental, such as autism, or caused by illness or injury, such as concussion or brain tumors.